MikeAmputer/clickhouse-migrate/README.md

 ### C# Migrations
 In addition to raw SQL files, `ch-migrate` supports C#-based migrations by using `.cs` files.
 These migrations are compiled at runtime and executed using the `ClickHouse.Facades` library.

-To write a C# migration, create a `.c`s file in your migrations directory.
+To write a C# migration, create a `.cs` file in your migrations directory.
 Each file must contain a class that inherits from `ClickHouseMigration` and is annotated with the `[ClickHouseMigration]` attribute, specifying a unique migration index and a descriptive name.

 ```c#
 [ClickHouseMigration(101, "MyMigration")]